Why you choose different wines depending on who you're with

 With friends, you play it safe

 You pick something everyone will like.
 Something easy.
 Something familiar.
 You avoid risk.
+The wine becomes a function of group consensus rather than personal preference.

 On a date, you try to impress